-We knew from the start that our unique approach to culture building and client value creation warranted an equally special focus on employee titles and team names within the company.
-When it came time to determine the best name for 5’s leadership team, we selected the name Batman, but not because of the Gotham City superhero.
+We knew from the start that our unique approach to culture building and client value creation warranted an equally special focus on the way we challenge ourselves to continuously improve.
+With that in mind, we applied the name Batman to all of our brainstorming and strategy creation meetings.
+But let’s be clear, we are not referring to the Gotham City superhero.
 Instead, the name Batman comes from the inspiring personal story of Daniel Kish.

 Businesses are usually restricted to certain limitations by the conventional expectations of others.
 We experienced similar skepticism when we set out to build an energy advisory company staffed with industry executives and subject matter experts that would compete against conventional brokers.
 We were told that a company like ours had no reason to hire load forecasting analysts, engineers, technologists, and a host of other specialty jobs.
 The truth is that most of the naysayers simply lacked the “vision to see” the value that would be created by such a powerful team.

-So, the next time you are in hotel and see a conference room that reads “Reserved for Batman,” you might be surprised to find 5’s leadership team enjoying a strategy offsite, or you may get the chance to meet the real Bruce Wayne.
-Either way, Batman, our leadership team, would like to thank the original Batman, Daniel Kish, for his visionary leadership and desire to help others along the way.
+So, the next time you hear a 5er say they are headed into a Batman meeting, you won’t be surprised to find a group of fully engaged strategists brainstorming solutions together, or maybe we have started providing energy advice to the real Bruce Wayne.
+Either way, our team is grateful to the original Batman, Daniel Kish, for his visionary leadership and desire to help others along the way.